 Crucial to the success of Community Housing Partnership are the more than 200 dedicated staff members who work for CHP.
 Our staff members bring a wide variety of experience and a high level of commitment to our mission to their work.
 We pride ourselves on learning from the insight and talents of formerly homeless people, and to that end, hire extensively from the community we serve.
-Over half of our staff members were once homeless, and many graduated from our job training programs.
+Many of our staff graduated from our job training programs.

 - Gail Gilman